 The Web interface depends on Flask.
 To get it, just run pip install flask.

-Put plugins=web in your .beetsconfig to enable the plugin.
+Put web on your plugins line in your configuration file to enable the plugin.

 Run the Server

 Then just type beet web to start the server and go to http://localhost:8337/.
 This is what it looks like: